ARM unveils new processor for mid-range mobile devices

 TAIPEI British chip designer ARM Holdings said it will defend its over 90 percent share of the mid-range mobile device market against hard-running rival Intel Corp, helped by a new processor it unveiled on Monday.

-ARM introduced the new Cortex A-12 processor optimized for smartphones that sell for between $200 and $350, a mid-range category that the Cambridge-based company said would number half a billion devices a year by 2015.
+ARM introduced the new Cortex A-12 processor optimised for smartphones that sell for between $200 (131.16 pounds) and $350 (229.49 pounds) , a mid-range category that the Cambridge-based company said would number half a billion devices a year by 2015.

 ARM also expects to see its chip architecture in more wearable devices in the future, such as smart watches which it said could be publicly available this year.